ops-tools/ops-docker/README.md

   - You don't have resources for running management nodes
   - You don't want to get orchestrators overhead in your system
-  - You want to control the whole environment up to plain docker commands
+  - You want to control the whole environment down to plain docker commands
   - You don't like to rely on complex tools in production and good to go with bash
   - You don't have experience with all that DevOps stuff and need something that just works
-  - Your project's just too small to imagine it requires Google's infrastructure to run
+  - Your project is just too small to imagine it requires Google's infrastructure to run
-  - You tell me
+  - You tell me why

 The philosophy behind ops-docker is to be an alternative to all the complex tools and staying sanely small, easy to use and configurable so it could be used in small to medium-sized projects without rising operational costs.